Geskywalker/starter-hugo-research-group/content/post/What-will-i-need-to-do-if-i-take-part/index.md

 **Can I definitely take part?**

 Not everyone will be able to take part in this study.
-Only patients that meet the study entry requirements and are willing to participate may take part.
+Only individuals that meet the study entry requirements and are willing to participate may take part.

-You have been given this information sheet because your nurse or doctor feels you may be suitable to take part.
-The research staff will go through this information sheet with you and you can ask questions about the study.
-You may also share this information sheet with family, friends or GP.

-If you decide you would like to take part, you will be invited to attend a screening visit.
-At this screening visit, you will have the opportunity to ask any questions you may have regarding the study.
+If you decide you would like to take part, you can get in contact with us and we will go through a telephone screening.
+At this screening, you will have the opportunity to ask any questions you may have regarding the study.
 You will be asked to sign a consent form, either electronically or handwritten, should you wish to continue.

-If you are a woman of childbearing potential you will also be asked to use adequate contraception throughout the study and to have a pregnancy test before the start of the study, as you cannot have a research MRI scan if you are pregnant.

-You will be asked to complete study assessments and questionnaires.
-The results from all assessments, urine pregnancy test and questionnaires will be analysed by the research staff to determine if you are suitable for inclusion in this study.
-With your permission we will inform your GP once you join the AND-PD study.

 **What if the tests show I can take part?**